What Is IR35?

 Abuse of self-employment has been a problem for the government for decades – losing out on employer’s National Insurance based on 13.8% of the worker’s gross salary.

 In April 2017, new legislation came into force directly affecting the public sector, those working in medical, health and education.
 Knowing how vast the private sector was, HMRC scheduled off-payroll changes to encompass remaining contract workers from 6th April 2020.
-However, due to CoVID-19, implementation was delayed for the following year.

 Who do the new rules apply to?